FranxYao/franxyao.github.io/intro_ml.md

 The reason I introduce the linear model is that it is the very basic structure of neural network, or deep learning.

-Now you can start from Standford Udlfl.
-Good luck.
+Now you can start from [Standford Udlfl](http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial), and go through the neural networks section and back propagation.
+Then you can come back to my [RNN from scratch](https://francix.github.io/images/RNNfromScratch_fuyao.pdf), Good luck.

 ## One more thing